Aglaia leptantha: Distribution

-Habitat & ecology
+Habitat and ecology

 Occurs in many forest habitats and in seasonal swamps.

 In upland Cavite (Luzon, Philippines) the natural forest, a lowland evergreen dipterocarp rainforest, is under threat from deforestation, mining and pollution.

 The dominant trees are Shorea guiso, Ficus chrysolepis, Diospyros pyrrhocarpa, Buchanania arborescens and Strombosia philippinensis.
 A. leptantha is a minor taxa (less than 1% importance value) in this forest.

-In Thailand it is recorded in evergreen forests, growing in sediments derived from sandstone, limestone or granite bedrock, at 500–1,100m altitude.
+In Thailand it is recorded in evergreen forests, growing in sediments derived from sandstone, limestone or granite bedrock, at altitude.

 In Cambodia and Vietnam it is restricted to montane forests.

 Local people in the Veun Sai-Siem Pang Conservation Area, northeastern Cambodia, have observed Northern yellow-cheeked crested gibbons (Nomascus annamensis) eating parts of A. leptantha.

 Conservation

 The species is considered Lower Risk/Near Threatened by the IUCN Red List mainly because of the threat of habitat loss.